If you are looking for answers on international student tax in Australia, you have come to the right place.

 Dividend Slips: showing payments made by the organisations you have your shares in.

 Other invoices, receipts, and work-related expenses.

 Most time, international students who take up low-income jobs or work part-time end up paying more tax than required.
-Lodging international student tax return in Australia ensures that they get a tax refund.
+Lodging international student tax returns in Australia ensures they get a tax refund.